adbenitez/matterircd/README.md

 ## Features

-- support direct messages / private channels / deleted messages / reactions
+- support direct messages / private channels
 - auto-join/leave to same channels as on Delta Chat
 - reconnects with backoff on Delta Chat restarts
 - support multiple users